 Hybrid vs. Native Mobile Apps – A Quick Overview

 Native apps are written in a programming language specific to the platform they’re being developed for.
 This would typically be Objective-C or Swift for iOS and Java for Android.
-Native apps typically have better performance with rendering and animations than hybrid apps.
+Native apps usually have better performance with rendering and animations than hybrid apps.

 A hybrid mobile app is built using technologies typically used for the web.
-Hybrid apps are hosted inside native applications that allow them to access the device’s camera, pedometer and other functionalities, removing the need to develop for any specific device or operating system.
+Hybrid apps are hosted inside native applications that allow them to access the device’s camera, pedometer, and other functionalities, removing the need to develop for any specific device or operating system.
 This means that you are creating a website wrapped up inside an app.

-Unlike hybrid apps, native apps are built especially for the platform they’re to be used on (iOS, Android etc).
-React Native allows a proportion of the code to be shared between platforms and empowers developers to create apps which feel less clunky and perform better than hybrid apps.
+Unlike hybrid apps, native apps are built for the platform they’re to be used on (iOS, Android, etc.).
+React Native allows a proportion of the code to be shared between platforms and empowers developers to create apps that feel less clunky and perform better than hybrid apps.

-With both React Native and Native apps, gestures like pinching or double tapping work in the way you’d expect them to work on your operating system.
+With both React Native and Native apps, gestures like pinching or double-tapping work in the way you’d expect them to work on your operating system.

-We made table with comparing each technology and
+We made a table comparing each technology: